 Lost and Found

 You will receive information on different packages in the Fall.
-Yearbooks will be printed and distributed before the end of the term or in September.
-These are paid for with your registration fees.
+Yearbooks will be printed and distributed in September.

 There are occasions when a parent or guardian needs to be contacted immediately.
 It is your responsibility to ensure that the school has current information.
 Please notify the school if there are any changes in address, phone number, work numbers or alternate emergency phone numbers.